samglover/client-power-tools/readme.txt

 == Upgrade Notice ==

+Version 1.9 includes a new \[client-dashboard] shortcode (in 1.9.2).
+This allows you to manually place the dashboard on the client dashboard page, which should help those experiencing wonky page layout issues with page builders.

-Version 1.9 addresses a number of output escaping issues identified by the WordPress Plugin Review Team's [Plugin Check plugin](https://wordpress.org/plugins/plugin-check/), as well as a potential cross-site-scripting (XSS) vulnerability.
+It also addresses a number of output escaping issues identified by the WordPress Plugin Review Team's [Plugin Check plugin](https://wordpress.org/plugins/plugin-check/), and a cross-site-scripting (XSS) vulnerability.

 As usual, there are also lots of smaller updates, improvements, and tweaks.
 See the changelog for details.